math-comp/hierarchy-builder/README.md

 The software is beta-quality, it works but error messages should be improved.

-The current version does not handle structures with parameters (for example modules over a ring), and forces the carrier to be a type (excluding hierarchies of morphisms).
+The current version forces the carrier to be a type, ruling hierarchies of morphisms out.

 This [draft paper](https://hal.inria.fr/hal-02478907) describes the language in full detail.